 - Dental assistants—24.3 percent / $40,909

 Home to thousands of finance, insurance, and technical services companies as well as the Federal Reserve Bank of the 11th District, Dallas is a major U.S. center for business and professional services.
-In fact, between 2018 and 2019, this sector experienced a growth rate of 4.5 percent in the Dallas-Fort Worth-Arlington area—almost double the nationwide rate of 2.3 percent.3 Looking ahead, the picture is just as bright.
-The following is a sample of business-related occupations with high projected employment growth in the Dallas area between 2016 and 2026:4
+In fact, BLS data shows that between November 2018 and November 2019, this sector experienced a growth rate of 3.5 percent in the Dallas-Fort Worth-Arlington area—significantly higher than the nationwide rate of two percent.
+Looking ahead, the picture is just as bright.
+The following is a sample of business-related occupations with high projected employment growth in the Dallas area between 2016 and 2026:

 - Marketing specialists—30.4 percent / $83,660

 - Accountants and auditors—19.6 percent / $83,522

 - Paralegals and legal assistants—23.6 percent / $69,967

 Studying and living in Dallas means having access to big-city amenities like a vibrant arts scene, abundant shopping and dining options, and countless sports and entertainment opportunities.
 Yet even with all these perks, the area's cost of living is still lower than many other major cities.
 Dallas housing costs, in particular, are lower than the national average.